Maryland Defense Counsel, Inc. Promoting justice. Providing solutions

 This MDC Committee is the administrative arm of the executive board.
 Overall, this committee is responsible for presenting programs that address and advance issues relevant to the civil defense bar of Maryland, for attracting and facilitating vendor sponsorships, and for increasing membership.
 Specifically, this committee ensures that the annual event dates are set in advance, assigns substantive committees with program responsibility, and then assists with the logistics and promotion of events and sponsorships.
 This committee is also charged with annual membership drives and contacting members and non-members to learn ways to improve the services MDC provides to the civil defense community.
 This feedback is then utilized to tailor future programs, membership benefits, and sponsors to meet these needs.

-Products Liability Committee
+Products Liability Subcommittee

-The Products Liability Committee works to advise MDC members on various issues of importance for those handling products liability cases, including proposed legislation and rules relating to personal injury damages, scope and type of discovery, and emerging types of products liability matters.
+The Products Liability Subcommittee works to advise MDC members on various issues of importance for those handling products liability cases, including proposed legislation and rules relating to personal injury damages, scope and type of discovery, and emerging types of products liability matters.
 The Committee further works to create a dialog between MDC members and legislators and courts on both substantive and procedural issues in products liability cases.

 Publications